imanzaf/ift_coursework_2024/team_sakura/coursework_one/a_pipeline/README.md

 1. Clone the github
 2. Set up your GOOGLE_API_KEY and GOOGLE_SEARCH_ENGINE_ID keys by duplicating the .env.template in the same folder and naming it .env.
-3. Add your absolute local path to Equity.db
+3. Add your absolute local path to Equity.db in conf.yaml
 4. Open Docker Desktop
 5. In your project go to terminal and run
 ```